 Planning Tips: Who/What/Where/When/Why Who?
 Planning an event can be more fun when you work on it with others, and many hands make light work.
-So, consider inviting a few neighbors to help with the organizing.
-Or, keep it simple and do it yourself.
-When deciding whom to invite to the block party, use natural neighborhood boundaries whenever possible (e.g., end of the block).
-Consider asking attendees to RSVP via email, so that you can alert them if there are any changes due to weather, etc. Give your neighbors plenty of notice, so that many can plan to attend.
-Here is a flyer template, created by PBO volunteer Amelia Williams, for you to personalize, print, and distribute--or create one of your own!
+Consider inviting a few neighbors to help with the organizing.
+Or keep it simple and do it yourself.
+When deciding who to invite to the block party, use natural neighborhood boundaries whenever possible.
+Consider asking attendees to RSVP via email so you can alert them if there are any changes due to weather or other unexpected issues.
+Give your neighbors plenty of notice.
+Here's a flyer template, created by PBO volunteer Amelia Williams, for you to personalize, print, and distribute, or create one of your own!
 (Black & white version here.)
 What?
 Your block party can be as simple or elaborate as you’d like.
 Some common set-ups include:

 |